do-me/trending-huggingface-models/README.md

 PR's highly appreciated!

+## Run locally
+The script is executed once per day on GitHub actions so there is no need to run it yourself to get latest updates.
+If you'd like to customize it to your needs instead, you can clone the repo, install the requirements.txt (best in a virtual env) and run either the Python script or the Jupyter notebook.
+The Python script is derived from the notebook (.ipynb).

 ## To Dos
 - Add rank delta to see what models are becoming more or less popular
 - Add caching to download only new meta data